Photovoltaic installer - tasks and responsibilities

 They can be monocrystalline or polycrystalline.
 They differ in colour, structure and efficiency.
 Monocrystalline panels have a black colour, while polycrystalline panels are blue.
 Monocrystalline have a higher efficiency and power output than polycrystalline.

-There are also CIGS cell panels (good for building facades) and CdTe cell panels (have a distinctive red colour and are made of a single cell).
+There are also CIGS cell panels (which work well on building façades) and CdTe cell panels (which have a distinctive red colour and are made of a single cell).

 It is known as the heart of the installation.
 It regulates the operation of the PV system.
 Its task is also to provide protection during a fault, during a power failure in the grid.
 In this case, it disconnects the PV system and interrupts energy distribution.
 The inverter can be mounted externally or internally.
 There are 3 types of inverters: central inverters, micro inverters and string inverters.